1757WestwoodRobotics/prog-docs/src/welcome.md

 # Welcome to 1757
 this set of documents is intended to be both a teaching platform as well as a resource for future generations to learn about how we do programming on this team.

-If you want to know "know do I run robot code" just start with [installation](./installation.md)
+If you want to know "how do I run robot code" just start with [installation](./installation.md)

+Warning: When writing and testing out your code on this site, you may encounter issues with python depending on your browser.
+If any problems pop up just try reloading the site.

 More to come!